 They tasted like a holiday: decadent, overly sweet, a true splurge.

-No one in my house would have dreamt about serving a simple sponge cake.
+No one in my house would have dreamקג about serving a simple sponge cake.
 No one would have made a pie for the weekend.
-No one would have mixed almond meal and eggs and yogurt and lemon juice in one bowl, poured it into a loaf pan, and called it a day.
+No one would have mixed almond meal and eggs and yogurt and lemon juice in one bowl, poured it into a loaf pan, and called it a yogurt cake.

-It wasn’t until I entered my Israel friends’ homes that I saw there was a different way to celebrate the weekend: unhurried, unfussy, quiet.
-It wasn’t until then that I saw there was a different kind of cake.
+It wasn't until I entered my Israel friends' homes that I saw there was a different way to celebrate the weekend: unhurried, unfussy, quiet.
+It wasn't until then that I saw there was a different kind of cake - yogurt cake.

-But that was everything I dreamed of: the simple, clean, light cakes that my friends’ moms would bake for the weekend.
-The unadorned, humdrum affairs that needed nothing more than a dusting of confectioners’ sugar, or a light glaze of yogurt frosting.
+That became everything I dreamed of: the simple, clean, light yogurt cakes that my friends' moms would bake for the weekend.
+The unadorned, humdrum affairs that needed nothing more than a dusting of confectioners' sugar, or a light glaze of yogurt frosting.

 And then, they too will want to just make a cake for the weekend.
 Just because.